estes-sj/Robot-Object-Detection/README.md

 Built using the jetson-inference repository, this project provides visual objection detection for a robot capable of autonomous line-tracking znd retrieiving/throwing beads.
 The hardware used for the object detection is a NVIDIA Jetson Jetpack Nano 4GB and generic CSI camera.

-The customly built training model was on:
+Trained on 1500+ self-taken images. the customly built training model was on:
 - Mardi-Gras style beads of various color
 - Red Solo cups
 - Small nets attached to a wooden dowel